This article originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

-"Now that we have a beautiful app that's connecting with people, we're working to grow our user base," said Tosco.
-"I was fortunate to connect with Don Faul, U.S. Naval Academy '98 and former Chief Operation Officer of Pinterest, and his advice has definitely helped guide our team through uncharted waters."
+"Now that we have a beautiful app that's connecting with people, we're working to grow our user base," Tosco said.
+"I was fortunate to connect with Don Faul, U.S. Naval Academy '98 and former chief operations officer of Pinterest, and his advice has definitely helped guide our team through uncharted waters."

 Faul advised Tosco that no two products will take the same journey to find the right product and market fit.
 He also encouraged Tosco to leverage his military experience in leadership and systems building.

-Tosco has discovered that in startups there will always be some type shortfall in terms of personnel, resources, or time.
+Tosco has discovered that in startups, there will always be some type of shortfall in terms of personnel, resources or time.
 He credits Limelight's success to his West Point education in psychology and systems engineering.

-"Understanding how people work and how to build great organizational structure has been key," he noted.
-"Tech is here to stay, and will be a future literacy.
+"Understanding how people work and how to build great organizational structure has been key," he said.
+"Tech is here to stay and will be a future literacy.
 I always advise veterans to educate yourself and learn how to program."